Postgraduate Diploma in Journalism and Digital Communications

 Course Overview

-Why Study Journalism & Media Communications at Griffith College?
+Why Study Journalism & Digital Communications at Griffith College?

-Designed and delivered by journalism and communications professionals and full-time academics, the course immerses learners in a professional media production environment.
-The programme team cultivates among learners a commitment to the production of high-quality and ethical journalism, as well as leadership and innovation skills.
-Graduates of the course may progress onto the Dissertation stage to obtain the full MA in Journalism & Media Communications.
+Designed and delivered by journalism and digital communications professionals and full-time academics, the course immerses learners in a professional media production environment.
+The programme team cultivates among learners a commitment to the production of high-quality and ethical journalism, as well as leadership and media product innovation skills.
+Graduates of the course may progress onto the Dissertation stage to obtain the full MA in Journalism & Digital Communications.

 Course Highlights